billsioros/big-data/README.md

 To sum up, broadcast join typically outperforms repartition join when the reference table (R) is significantly smaller than the log table (L).
 In broadcast join, the smaller table (R) is sent to all nodes, eliminating the need to transfer the larger table (L) multiple times across the network.
 This method also accelerates data processing by utilizing main-memory hash tables.
 Conversely, repartition join redistributes both tables across the network, which may lead to slower processing, particularly with larger datasets.

 Surprisingly in our case, broadcast join took 42.436191 seconds, while repartition join took 40.830534 seconds.
 The difference in execution times indicates that factors like dataset size, network conditions, or how the cluster is set up might affect how well each join works.

+#### Using the DataFrame API

+The previous query can be implemented with ease and in less code using the DataFrame API.
+In particular, both the Los Angeles Crime Data table and the LA Police Stations table are read as DataFrames.
+The crime table is filtered to include only cases where firearms are used (the *"Weapon Used Cd"* column starting with *"1xx"*) and where *Latitude* and *Longitude* are not both 0.
+The two tables are then joined on the police department number, which is responsible for each incident.
+Just as before, the [geopy](https://geopy.readthedocs.io/en/stable/) library is used in a [`UDF (User-Defined Function)`](https://spark.apache.org/docs/latest/sql-ref-functions-udf-scalar.html) to add a new column to the joined table: the distance between the police department and the incident.
+Finally, the table is grouped by the Division column and, for each group, the total number of incidents as well as the mean distance of the police department to each incident is calculated.
+The output is exactly the same as in the case of the RDD.

+Using the [`explain`](https://spark.apache.org/docs/3.1.2/api/python/reference/api/pyspark.sql.DataFrame.explain.html) method, we observe that for the join operation the optimizer uses the `BroadcastHashJoin` strategy.
+This choice is justified by the fact that the LA Police Stations table includes only 21 rows and can be easily replicated in each worker node.
+The execution time in this case is 38.758769 seconds.